What is a trigger?

-You'll see on the next line, a NodeList appear with a number next to it:
+You'll see on the following line, that a NodeList appears with a number next to it:

-That means that there are 6 buttons on our page with the ".elementor-button.elementor-size-sm" class.
+That means there are six buttons on our page with the ".elementor-button.elementor-size-sm" class.

 We'll call this the parent of the button, as the button we're looking for exists within this larger container.

 We'll now specify to look for instances of our CSS Selector within a parent element, and we'll keep going until it's specific enough for our NodeList to turn up with one result.
 We can check this with the following code: the CSS Selector of the parent element, followed by the child element with a space in between:

 Eventually, the querySelector will only show one result - and that is your CSS trigger!

 Our Help Center is an amazing resource for learning more about Upflowy.
 Return to Collection >>